anthony-okoye/Go-Blockchain/README.md

 5. Important Notes
 - This is a simplified blockchain implementation that can be expanded upon.
--In a real-world scenario, it would require additional features such as network communication, consensus algorithms, and security measures.
+- In a real-world scenario, it would require additional features such as network communication, consensus algorithms, and security measures.